 Things commonly attributed to Him are the falx (a kind of sickle), the tree-branch, a dog, and sometimes fruits—all symbols of rustic, homely well-being.
 His tree is either the pine or the cypress.
 Besides his wolf-skin, Silvanus typically wears either a simple peasant tunic or is nude.

-An animal that was sacrificed to Silvanus was the pig, but many other kinds of food and liquid offerings were given to him, such as meats, milk, lamb’s blood, wine, grains, grapes, etc.
+Silvanus is sometimes offered the animal sacrifice of pigs, but many other kinds of sacrifices, such as food and liquid offerings, are traditionally offered to Him, such as meats, milk, lamb’s blood, wine, grains, grapes, etc.

 Much of Silvanus’ myths primarily involve him falling in love fruitlessly.

 - In one myth, Silvanus fell in love with a young man named Cyparissus, who had a beautiful doe as a beloved pet.
 One day Silvanus accidentally killed his pet, and Cyparissus, overcome with grief, transformed into a cypress tree.

 - In another myth Silvanus fell in love with Pomona, Goddess of fruitful abundance.
 It’s said that She rejected Him because of his elderly age and Her own determination to remain single; though later married the God Vertumnus.

 Silvanus and Other Deities

 Though the two Gods do have connections as nature deities, they are definitively distinct: